Event details

 Who can apply?

-The summer school welcomes researchers in the Humanities and Social Sciences – from PhD candidates to professors – affiliated with Dutch universities and research institutions.
+The summer school welcomes researchers in the Humanities and Social Sciences from any Dutch university or research institute – from PhD candidates to professors.
 Small groups are encouraged to apply together to work on a shared project.

 Capacity: 30 – 40 participants.